- Emphasise, right from the initial academic training, the importance of science communication in the context of scientific research.

 More than 500 students, from university and high school.

 There is a need for a growing number of motivated people who are able to create a bridge between scientific research and the public, with a strong scientific component and communication skills.
 Investing and developing these characteristics in science students and future researchers is essential.

 The Viver Astronomia is an informal education programme in astronomy that makes use of the practice of science communication as a way to enhance formal science education, stimulate the development of communication skills, and emphasise the importance of science communication in the context of scientific research.

 Having initially been designed for students in the first cycle of higher education, currently also include high school students, as well as MSc and PhD students.
-In addition to these, community members and university professors are also involved.
+In addition to these, community members are also involved.